Evergardn/RustPlus-Chat-Bot/README.md

 And after that the Extension will find your request and you'll have enough data to use bot

 ### Step 1: Start the Bot

+Start RustPlusBot.exe file and do NOT delete '_internal' directory!!!

 If you entered server information and saw an error for a second, it’s okay, try restarting the bot and everything will work out.